LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 4. comes with *Feather-Trace*, a **low-overhead tracing** framework.

 This guide provides an introduction to the user-facing parts of LITMUS^RT, namely (3) and (4), and assumes that the kernel (with the LITMUS^RT modifications in place) has already been compiled and is working.
-How to modify  the kernel itself or how to develop new policy plugins is beyond the scope of this guide.
+How to modify  the kernel itself, and in particular how to develop new policy plugins, is beyond the scope of this guide.

 This guide describes LITMUS^RT as of version 2016.1 (released in July 2016).

+## Table of Contents

+{{TOC}}

 ## Booting

 LITMUS^RT boots just like any other Linux system.
 In most cases, no modifications need to be made to the Linux distribution's init system.

 Linux supports a large number of boot parameters that can be passed to the kernel as a kernel command line argument.
-Most of these parameters are irrelevant to LITMUS^RT; however, one of them, the `maxcpus` parameter, is particularly useful and worth highlighting.
+Most of these parameters are irrelevant to LITMUS^RT.
+One of them, however, the `maxcpus` parameter, is particularly useful and worth highlighting.

 The `maxcpus` parameter allows limiting the number of processors used by the kernel.
-This can be used to instruct the kernel to leave some of the available processor cores unused.
-For instance, this is especially useful when conducting scalability experiments where the overhead of a scheduler (or some other component) needs to be obtained for a range of core counts.
+This can be used to instruct the kernel to leave some of the available processors unused.
+For instance, this is useful when conducting scalability experiments where the overhead of a scheduler (or some other component) needs to be obtained for a range of core counts.

 (Note: there also exists a static maximum supported processor count called `NR_CPUS` that is set as part of the kernel configuration at compile time.
 The `maxcpus` parameter cannot exceed `NR_CPUS`.)